 This Field can be left ‘blank’ to use the normal naming conventions of SESSION SETTINGS.

-Columns G -I: I don’t know what these are used for.
+Columns G -I: You don't have to have data.
 You do need some Filler data here.
-I am using a letter ‘a’.
+I am using a letter ‘,’ no longer an ;a'.

 Screen from CSV Import file

 You will see below that the Static IP and the Verde Desktop Name from the ‘Import file’ have been implemented within the Live Session.

 Screen from virtual PC Network Adapter (IP: 192.168.1.80)

 Screen from DOS Command C> ipconfig

 Screen from Verde Management Console: Reporting – Users – Live Sessions

 See the Static Computer Name from the CSV Import file that OVERRIDES the configuration in SESSION SETTINGS